 This will be paid as a one-off payment into your bank account.
 These payments are subject to income tax, but not subject to national insurance contributions.

-We aim to make the payment within 20 working days from the date you make your application.
+We aim to make the payment within seven working days from the date you make your application.
 Please do not contact us about the status of your application unless this timeframe has expired.

 Who is eligible?

-To be eligible for the self Isolation payment, you must:
+To be eligible for the self Isolation payment, you must either:

 - Be receiving Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit.